Harmonym/security-lab-time-for-agents/docs/docs/lab-2-constraining-agent-behavior.md

 2. Click on "Agents" in the left navigation.

 3. "Create new".
-You will be prompted to first select a model type. *Recommended configurations:*
+You will be prompted to first select a model type.

+   *Requirements*
+   You will need:
+   - An Azure Subscription and Resource Group.
+   -
+   - To name your deployment.
+For this lab, you can call it "agentlabdeploy"
+   - Deployment type, select "Standard"
+   - Connected

+   *Recommended configurations*
   - set the name to "devdayssecuritylab"
-  - for model, select XXXXX
+  - for model, select **GPT4o**
   - knowledge - option to upload a branded presenation template to test with
   - actions - not needed
   - model settings - set temperature to xxxx, and top P to yyyyy